 Research the company’s interview process on sites like glassdoor to find out how the interview may be structured.
 This information will not be available for all companies but we provide advice on how to excel in a general STEM interview format in this article.
 Possible formats include:

-- Formal: Structured interview questions about your experiences and the role itself
+• Formal: Structured interview questions about your experiences and the role itself

-- Panel: Several interviewers are present to ask questions
+• Panel: Several interviewers are present to ask questions

-- Informal: The interview forms a casual conversation; make sure to still remain professional and polite
+• Informal: The interview forms a casual conversation; make sure to still remain professional and polite

-- Telephone/video: The interview takes place over the phone or on a video call; make sure to familiarise yourself with the platform being used ahead of the interview, dress smartly, and look at the camera when possible as an equivalent to eye contact
+• Telephone/video: The interview takes place over the phone or on a video call; make sure to familiarise yourself with the platform being used ahead of the interview, dress smartly, and look at the camera when possible as an equivalent to eye contact

-- Technical: Interview questions test your knowledge and the skills required for the role
+• Technical: Interview questions test your knowledge and the skills required for the role

 Common STEM interview questions and how to answer them

-1. Draft answers to common interview questions to help you in the moment
+1. Draft answers to common interview questions

 Common interview questions in STEM include:

-- Why have you chosen to pursue this STEM job?
+• Why have you chosen to pursue this STEM job?

-- What are your STEM career aspirations?
+• What are your STEM career aspirations?

-- What do you know about this company and why have you chosen to work here?
+• What do you know about this company and why have you chosen to work here?

-- Describe a piece of research you are particularly proud of.
+• Describe a piece of research you are particularly proud of.

-- Where do you see yourself in five years?
+• Where do you see yourself in five years?

 Common experiences you might be asked about in a STEM interview are:

-- Applying your STEM knowledge to a real life situation
+• Applying your STEM knowledge to a real life situation

-- Requiring problem solving
+• Requiring problem solving

-- Handling a disagreement
+• Handling a disagreement

-- Experiencing leadership
+• Experiencing leadership

-- Overcoming a challenge
+• Overcoming a challenge

-3. Use the STAR anagram to structure your answers, providing concrete examples of how you’ve applied your skills in real-world scenarios.
+3. Use the STAR anagram to structure your answers

-- Situation: From your prepared list of experiences or CV, select a time when you were in the situation the interviewer is asking about
+• Situation: From your prepared list of experiences or CV, select a time when you were in the situation the interviewer is asking about.

-- Result: Describe the outcome and what you would do differently in the future
+• Result: Describe the outcome and what you would do differently in the future.

 Questions to ask the interviewer

-You will always be given time at the end to ask any questions you may have.
+You will always be given time at the end to ask questions.
 You should always use this opportunity as it shows employers you are genuinely considering the role and making the necessary steps to prepare to start.
-Thoughtful questions that demonstrate your interest in the role and company should be asked; your salary, hybrid work opportunities, and benefits, are all questions which can be asked once you receive the job offer.
-Examples of thoughtful questions for STEM employers include:
+Thoughtful questions that demonstrate your interest in the role and company should be asked; your salary, hybrid work opportunities, and benefits are all questions which can be asked once you receive a job offer.

-- How would I use my technical STEM skills in this role?
+• How would I use my technical STEM skills in this role?

-- How does the company support professional development?
+• How does the company support professional development?

-- What are you hoping to see from the person hired in this role?
+• What are you hoping to see from the person hired in this role?

 How to handle nerves

-- Personality: Your personality should be on show from the moment you arrive.
+• Personality: Your personality should be on show from the moment you arrive.
 The hiring team is looking for character too, so consider what elements of your personality are most suited to the role and be polite and positive.

-- Achievements: Share achievements you are proud of and highlight them as a display of your dedication to your pursuits, it also shows you have drive and motivation.
+• Achievements: Share achievements you are proud of and highlight them as a display of your dedication to your pursuits.
+It also shows you have drive and motivation.

-- Skills: Highlight your key skills and how they are directly relevant to the job.
+• Skills: Highlight your key skills and how they are directly relevant to the job.

-- Experience and education: Highlight your educational qualifications and any work experience that aligns most with the role.
+• Experience and education: Highlight your educational qualifications and any work experience that aligns most with the role.

 FAQs

-How to make your CV stand out?
+How can you make your CV stand out?

 It is not only paid work in STEM that counts as relevant work experience.
 Everybody has some form of experience, even if you may not see how it is relevant to STEM.
 Focus on the transferable skills your non-STEM experiences have given you, the relevant projects you undertook in your education, and any unpaid internships or volunteer work.